Hamdy410/A-Student-Portal/README.md

     pip install Werkzeug
     ```

     Make sure you have `pip` installed on your system before running these commands.
 If you are using a virtual environment (which is recommended for Python projects), activate it before installing the packages.
-Additionaly, you may need to use `pip3` instead of `pip` if you're working with Python 3.x.
+Additionally, you may need to use `pip3` instead of `pip` if you're working with Python 3.x.

     If you encounter any issues with permissions, you might need to add `--user` to install the packages locally for your user, or use `sudo` for a system-wide installation, though the latter is generally not recommended for security reasons.
 Always ensure you're installing the correct version of the library that's compatible with your project's Python version.

 2. __Integrated Development Environment (IDE)__:
-   In my development, I prefered using Visual Studio Code (VS Code), however, any text editor program that you would be comfortable with would be suitable for editing the Python Scripts (Which we will discuss in the following section)
+   In my development, I preferred using Visual Studio Code (VS Code), however, any text editor program that you would be comfortable with would be suitable for editing the Python Scripts (Which we will discuss in the following section)

 # Usage
 You would be required to follow the following steps to ensure that the webapp would function properly.